joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 See “Resistance addition” section.

-The life batteries of the rat are the same as all characters, and the same rules are applied; therefore, the rat is beyond dead, it’s effectively a puddle of goo.
-The initial 8 would have activated the overflow batteries, which are good for another 8; then it would have been drained another 15.
+The life batteries of the rat are the same as all characters, and the same rules apply; therefore, the rat is beyond dead, it’s effectively a puddle of goo.
+The initial 8 would have activated the overflow batteries, which are good for another 8; then the rat would have been drained another 15.

 ### Resistance addition